 Hair clay has a variety of uses and benefits for styling and hair and skin health:

-Best Hair Clay
+What Features Should the Best Hair Clay Have

 As indicated above, clay is the key ingredient of most styling clays.
 However, there are many types of hair clay and a variety of ingredients.

-Determining how exactly you want to use it and the type of sheen you want to achieve will help you determine the best type of hair clay for you.
+Determining how you want to use it exactly and the type of sheen you want to achieve will help you determine the best type of hair clay for you.

-Here are somethings you need to consider when choosing a clay that is right for you:
+Here are some things you need to consider when choosing a clay that is right for you:

-Ingredients: As mentioned previously, bentonite is the most common clay that you will find in hair styling clays.
+As mentioned previously, bentonite is the most common clay that you will find in hair styling clays.

 It also absorbs toxins from the hair and scalp.
 In some styling clays, this is the clay of choice, as it is in Woody’s hair clay.

-Rhassoul clay, or Moraccan Red Clay, may also pop up as an ingredient.
-It is mineral rich and helps reduce dryness while removing toxins and increasing body in hair.
+It is mineral rich and helps reduce dryness while removing toxins at the same time.

 Essential oils are often added to provide scent to the styling clay, as it is usually odorless or mildly earthy.

-Essential oils can also provide additional health benefits for skin and hair, since many of them are antibacterial, antifungal, and have other health and cleansing properties.
+Essential oils can also provide additional health benefits for skin and hair since many of them are antibacterial, antifungal and have other health and cleansing properties.

-Hold: clay products will offer varying levels of what is called “hold” – the ability of the product to hold the styling in place throughout the day.
+Clay products will offer varying levels of what is called hold – the ability of the product to hold the styling in place throughout the day.

 Light to medium hold clay is good for a sleeker look and/or finer hair, as strong holding clay can at times leave fine hair looking oily.

-Finish: again, in general, clay products have a much more natural looking finish so that it is typically difficult to tell that you even have product in your hair.
+Again, in general, clay products have a much more natural looking finish so it’s usually difficult to tell that you even have a product in your hair.

-When choosing a clay, you need to make sure you understand, first your own hair type and condition, and second, the look you want to achieve.
+When choosing a clay, you need to make sure you understand, first your own hair type and condition and second, the look you want to achieve.

-In general, when you look, you will see clays labeled as matte, styling, barber, finishing, and molding clay.
+In general, when you look, you will see clays labeled as matte, styling, barber, finishing and molding clay.

 The latter will be discussed briefly below, but in general, each does have a bit of a different focus.

 Molding Clay for Hair